Do we still need Computer Science in a world where AI can write code for us?

 It’s like a 10 year old behind the wheel of a car.
 An incredibly powerful tool, with the potential to do great things, but in control of someone who has no sense of the tool, its power, its capabilities, its purpose, its potential for good, and yes its potential for harm.

-Yes, while accidents are less common, car accidents still happen, car also allow us to interact with humans outside of our homes.
+Yes, while accidents are less common, car accidents still happen, cars also allow us to interact with humans outside of our homes.
 Yes, there are rare accidents, but airplanes have allowed cultures across the world to meet each other.
 Yes, there are scams, but phones allow us to communicate with people who live in a different city.
 While there is access to incredible knowledge on the internet, part of that knowledge is related to terrible and evil domains.
 While hacking is a threat, the smart phone gives the average person access to the world at their fingertips.

 Even now, humans continue to figure out all of these technologies, decide societal-appropriate rules and regulations, improve how they work, and reduce the potential for bad.